edamontology/edam-browser/paper.md

 Installing locally OLS is [possible](https://www.ebi.ac.uk/ols/docs/installation-guide), software requirements includes Maven, Neo4J, MongoDB, Tomcat, Solr.
 WebProtégé can also be [installed](https://protegewiki.stanford.edu/wiki/WebProtegeAdminGuide) among with MongoDB and Tomcat.

-We thus conclude that the installation is only for user with administrator rights on their computer.
+In all cases, these systems requires privileged (administrator-level) permissions to install them.

 ## Main functionalities

-In this section, we present how each feature of the previous section are addressed by EDAM Browser.
+In this section, we present how each feature of the previous section are addressed by the EDAM Browser.

 ##### Criteria 1 and 2